bm4cs/bencode.io/content/posts/2017-04-02-nerd-links.md

 - [The Google Cloud Developer's Cheat Sheet](https://github.com/gregsramblings/google-cloud-4-words) every product in the Google Cloud family described in under 4 words
 - [Ask HN: Is Your Company Sticking to On-Premise Servers?
 Why?](https://news.ycombinator.com/item?id=23089999)
 - [Using AWS CodeBuild to Execute Administrative Tasks](https://aws.amazon.com/blogs/devops/using-aws-codebuild-to-execute-administrative-tasks/)
+- [What Is Amazon Resource Name (ARN)?](https://everythingdevops.dev/what-is-amazon-resource-name-arn/) more to the humble ARN than you think `arn:partition:service:region:account-id:resource`

 ## Containers